-We at The Virtualization Practice, LLC have migratedg our business critical applications to the cloud.
+We at The Virtualization Practice, LLC have migrated our business critical applications to the cloud.
 How simple was that task?
 It was not as easy as we have heard from others, and not as difficult as some have had, but it was not as simple as move my VM and run.
 Why is this?
 What are the methods available to move to the cloud?
 How do they stack up to what actually happens.
 Theory is all well and good, and I have read plenty of those architectures, but when the shoe leather hits the cloud where are we?
 Here is a short history, a comparison of methods, and some conclusions that can be drawn from our migration to the cloud.
+Continue reading Migrating Business Critical Applications to the Cloud

 You heard the buzzwords and drunk the kool-aid and now you want to move to the cloud, how do you do this?
 This has been the a fairly interesting question on the VMware Communities Podcast yesterday, when the vCloud team showed up to talk about the current reference architecture.
 Yet almost all the questions were about going to the cloud and not about the architecture.
 Does this mean people do not understand what is required to go to the cloud?
 I think so.
 So to take a few elements from the podcast and put them in writing is the goal of this article.
 The Simple Steps to move to the cloud.